Comparison chart contrasting GLP-1 drugs as a temporary fix against microbiome and SCFAs, which rebuild the system for lasting metabolic health

 • maintain a stable sleep schedule

-When circadian rhythm stabilizes, GLP-1 signalling and gut–hormone synchrony stabilize.
+When circadian rhythm stabilizes, GLP-1 signaling and gut–hormone synchrony stabilize.

 D. Reduce Chronic Stress (Cortisol Blocks GLP-1)